thisago/seamlesserver/readme.md

 The server renders a HTML script tag with a JSON on it and the frontend reads it and deserialize to a [`BridgedData`][bridgedDataDef]

+### User authentication

+The user password is hashed using `bcrypt` hash, with a random salt for each user.

+### User registration and login

+There's a simple [`User`][userDef] implementation with following fields:
+- username
+- email
+- password

+Registration and login are already implemented.

 ## How it Works